StephenJD/lighting_up_your_life/content/en/Teaching/The Gospel/The Gospel Jesus Preached.md

 ---
+title: The Gospel Jesus Preached
 type: document
 translationKey: The Gospel Jesus Preached
-title: The Gospel Jesus Preached
+geometry: margin=2cm
+geometry: a4paper
 ---
-# The Gospel Jesus Preached

 ## The Gospel before the cross